 HVAC service manager, $71,176 average salary

-Where HVAC Technicians Are in High Demand
+Where HVAC Technicians Are Needed the Most

-HVAC technicians are needed across the country, but even more so in Florida, California, Texas, New York and Illinois.
+HVAC technicians are desired across the country, but even more so in Florida, California, Texas, New York and Illinois.
 According to hvacclasses.org, these states employ the highest number of HVAC workers and are going through high construction growth.
 Here’s why:

-- Florida: Hurricanes, school and healthcare facilities.
+- Florida: Hurricanes, school and healthcare buildings.

-- California: Wildfires, transportation, energy and utility upgrades.
+- California: Wildfires, transportation, energy and utility projects.

 - Texas: Hurricanes, energy, utility and other infrastructure updates.

-- New York: Residential and infrastructure updates.
+- New York: Residential and infrastructure upgrades.

 - Illinois: Companies flocking to the Chicago area.